rosedu/workshop-docker/README.md

 docker run --name better-nginx -v $PWD/nginx-website:/usr/share/nginx/html:ro -d nginx
 ```

-The `nginx-website` directory is mounted to the `/usr/share/nginx/html` directory.
+The `nginx-website/` directory is mounted to the `/usr/share/nginx/html/` directory.
 Change the above command to mount the `better-website` directory instead.
 See what has changed.